 Finally we come to the latte.
 There are so many kinds of lattes ranging from just steamed milk and espresso, to vanilla lattes, to caramel lattes, to really as creative of a latte that you can come up with to make.
 Lattes come in many sizes, but they all share the same fundamental feature with each other.
 This feature is that they all have the same amount of micro foam on them.
 One way that this can be visualized is a latte has two fingers of foam widthwise, and a flat white has half a finger of foam.

 These are the core espresso drinks that any barista should master.
-From there, creativity is the only limit to what kind of deliciousness you can create behind the bar!
+From there, creativity is the only limit to what types of delicious coffee drinks you can create behind the bar!